MagnusBrzenk/ng7-material-boilerplate/README.md

 10. Note to self: when you create a boilerplate using `ng new XXX`, the output path will read `dist/project-name` by default, and I've been changing this to just `dist` so thtat the products are put directly into the the `dist` folder.

 ... and you're good to develop!
 If you prefer to fork then, well, it's pretty asy to adapt from these instructions.

+## Formatting, TSLint, Etc.

+This boilerplate aims to make code formatting consistent across multi developers.
+There are two things to consider: formatting code as you edit, and formatting code when you make git commits.
+Ideally, of course, you want your editor to format your code the same way that your git-commit hooks will (so there are no surprises).

+Git-commit formatting is accomplished by the inclusion of `husky` and `lint-staged` configurations in `package.json`.
+Quite simply, when you make a commit,

+`prettier` has been added for formatting along with vscode settings.
+Basic formatting parameters are provided in `.prettierrc`.
+However, whenever possible, it's preferable to put formatting settings in `.editorconfig` for consistency across development environments.
+So if you're using an editor other than VSCode then, for consistency, it's recommended you set up formatting to follow `.prettierrc` and then `.editorconfig`.

+`husky` and `lint-staged` configurations have been added to `package.json` so that git commits trigger prettier formatting and linting (with `ng lint`).